 A pledge loan is a credit-building tool offered by credit unions where you borrow against your own savings account.
-Your savings serve as collateral, so the credit union has zero risk—they hold your money while you borrow and repay it.
+Your savings serve as collateral, so the credit union has very low risk, since they hold your money while you borrow and repay it.
 It's one of the most accessible and effective ways to build credit if you have little or no credit history.

 What Pledge Loans (Share-Secured Loans) Are